-2. (a)(1) Each standing committee shall adopt written rules governing its procedure.
-Such rules-

-(A) shall be adopted in a meeting that is open to the public unless the committee, in open session and with a quorum present, determines by record vote that all or part of the meeting on that day shall be closed to the public:

-(B) may not be inconsistent with the Rules of the House or with those provisions of law having the force and effect of Rules of the House; and

-(C) shall in any event incorporate all of the succeeding provisions of this clause to the extent applicable.
+- 2. (a)(1) Each standing committee shall adopt written rules governing its procedure.
+Such rules- - (A) shall be adopted in a meeting that is open to the public unless the committee, in open session and with a quorum present, determines by record vote that all or part of the meeting on that day shall be closed to the public: - (B) may not be inconsistent with the Rules of the House or with those provisions of law having the force and effect of Rules of the House; - (C) shall in any event incorporate all of the succeeding provisions of this clause to the extent applicable; and - (D) shall include provisions to govern the implementation of clause 4 as provided in paragraph (f) of such clause. - (2) Each committee shall make its rules publicly available in electronic form and submit such rules for publica-

-(2) Each committee shall submit its rules for publication in the Congressional Record not later than 30 days after the committee is elected in each odd-numbered year

-(3) A committee may adopt a rule providing that the chair be directed to offer a motion under clause 1 of rule XXII whenever the chair considers it appropriate.
+- tion in the Congressional Record not later than 60 days after the chair of the committee is elected in each odd-numbered year. - (3) A committee may adopt a rule providing that the chair be directed to offer a motion under clause 1 of rule XXII whenever the chair considers it appropriate.